gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Commit-msg-Hook-gij-self-managed.md

 In Linux and OSX, this file must have executable permissions in the file system; in Windows, setting this permission is not necessary.
 To use the hook in Windows without python installed, see <a href='https://docs.python.org/2/faq/windows.html#how-do-i-make-an-executable-from-a-python-script' target='_blank'><b>Python on Windows FAQ »</b></a>.

-See the commit-msg hook code on the right panel or download the sample **[commit-msg file ↓](/wp-content/uploads/commit-msg.zip)**, make the necessary changes, and place it in the required folder.
+See the commit-msg hook script below or right click and download the sample **[commit-msg file ↓](/wp-content/uploads/commit-msg.zip)**.
+Extract this file and make the necessary changes.
+Afterwards, place the edited file to the required folder (usually in .git/hooks directory).

 <div class="bbb-callout bbb--info">
     <div class="irow">